developmentAC/infomaid/README.md

 + Check to see if you already have Python installed on your machine before installing a new version.

 + There will be depreciation warning messages from the `Langchain` library when the program is executed.
 These warnings will not prevent functionality of the code.
+This appears to an issue for the developers of `Lanchain`.
+See GitHub Issue [Latest Langchain throws deprecated warnings](https://github.com/DataDog/dd-trace-py/issues/8212).

 + Poetry